gpuweb/WSL/Spec/source/index.rst

 #.
 If both of its branches are integer literals, then the whole expression is well-typed and has type ``int`` (right-value).
 #.
 Otherwise:

     #.
-Check that if one of its branches is the null literal then the other is not
-    #.
 Check that both of its branches are well-typed
     #.
 Check that the types of its branches are both right-value types and the same
     #.
 Check that this same type is neither a pointer type nor an array reference type.